 The final destination for pioneering Cumberlanders.

-East of the village on Union Road you’ll find the Japanese and Chinese cemeteries.
-The Japanese cemetery was senselessly destroyed by vandals in the 1940’s.
+East of the village on Union Road you’ll find the Japanese-Canadian and Chinese-Canadian cemeteries.
+The Japanese-Canadian cemetery was senselessly destroyed by vandals in the 1940’s.
 Today this serene area is respectfully cared for by volunteers and is surrounded by a white wooden fence with its tombstones clustered together under a forest canopy.